Add Blog Models to Wagtail

 1. Follow Pages/BlogPage in the sidebar (not the edit icon)

-3. Click the Add child page button to start adding PostPage as children of the BlogPage
+2. Click the top Add child page button to start adding PostPage as children of the BlogPage

 Simple Test